rohitmagdum13-ML/rohitmagdum13-ML/README.md

 👋 Hi, I’m Rohit Magdum
-- 👀 How to reach me : LinkedIN profile: [https://www.linkedin.com/in/anjali-pandey-933a96167/](https://github.com/rohitmagdum13-ML)
+- 👀 How to reach me : LinkedIN profile: [[https://github.com/rohitmagdum13-ML]]
-- 🌱 🌱 I’m currently working as a data scientist Rajganga Biorefineries
+- 🌱 I’m currently working as a data scientist in Rajganga Biorefineries
-- 💞️ I’m looking to collaborate on ...
 - 📫  I’m open for collaboration on data science / data analytics project

 <!---